szczyglis-dev/py-gpt/docs/source/profiles.rst

 To switch to a created profile, pick the profile from the menu: ``Config -> Profile -> [Profile Name]``

 Each profile uses its own user directory (workdir).
 You can link a newly created or edited profile to an existing workdir with its configuration.
+This profile workdir contains application-level configuration and storage.
+A project's custom workdir is different: it overrides only the runtime ``data`` directory for conversations in that project and does not replace the profile workdir.

 The name of the currently active profile is shown as (Profile Name) in the window title.